animator/learn-python/contrib/advanced-python/generators.md

-# Generators Under Advanced Python
+# Generators

 ## Introduction

 Generators in Python are a sophisticated feature that enables the creation of iterators without the need to construct a full list in memory.
 They allow you to generate values on-the-fly, which is particularly beneficial for working with large datasets or infinite sequences.
-In this README, we'll explore generators in depth, covering their types, mathematical formulation, advantages, disadvantages, and implementation examples.
+We will explore generators in depth, covering their types, mathematical formulation, advantages, disadvantages, and implementation examples.

 ## Function Generators